Fola-Git/Fola-Git/README.md

 ---

-- 🌱 Currently diving deeper into DevOps
+- 🌱 Currently diving deeper into Cloud & DevOps
 - 👯 Open to collaborating on impactful projects that enhance my expertise and build community
 - 💬 Feel free to ask me about cloud computing, community building, personal growth, and leadership
 - ⚡ Fun fact: I’m passionate about baking!